-The proposed project involves the development of new streets at D. Rakowitz Subdivision, Units 1 & 2 in San Antonio, Texas.
+The proposed project involves the development of the new streets at Vida San Antonio, Phase 4 in San Antonio, Texas.
 The proposed pavement areas are anticipated to include Local and Collector type streets.
 Cut and fill information are not available for our use at this time.
-Clay subgrades are anticipated.
+Sandy Clay or Clayey Gravel subgrades are anticipated.
+Sandstone seams were encountered in the borings.